 When you edit a PHP file, before that file is saved to the filesystem it is syntax checked to make sure there isn’t something obvious that will break your site.

-Every file that you edit is backed up before your first save to the filesystem and then on subsequent saves WPide will try and make a backup.
-It will save a maximum of 1 backup per hour to the server.
+Every file that you edit is backed up before your first save to the filesystem and then on subsequent saves WPIDE will try and make a backup.
+It will save a maximum of files for up to 5 days to the server.

 The backed up PHP files cannot be accessed/restored from the web directly without the 40 digit nonce/key so should not pose a security concern.